10 Rules for Shopping eShakti

 - Do worry about fit, the higher neck ones can run tight, so be wary and provide a neck measurement in comments.

-- Do think about what bra you might want to wear under it.
-Vintage and full support bras run higher up the neckline, so anything called deep or wide by eShakti might not cover the bra properly.
-(See my issues with sweetheart bellow, blue patterned pencil dress.)
+- Think about what bra you might want to wear under it.
+Vintage and full support bras run higher up the neckline, so anything called deep or wide by eShakti might not cover your bra properly.
+(See my issues with sweetheart bellow in the blue patterned pencil dress.)

 - Shaped Scoop